Valanciunas scores 30 points, Grizzlies beat Suns 121-114 - WHIZ News

 The Suns quickly cut that 14-point deficit to 117-114 with 32 seconds left, but Ja Morant made a pair of free throws to finally put away the game.

+“Tonight was a step back,” Booker said.
+“We are going to have to respond, finish out this home-stand the right way and hopefully get a few wins before we head out back east.”

 Valanciunas shot 12 of 16 from the field, and Brooks made five 3-pointers before fouling out in the final minute.
 Jaren Jackson Jr. had 15 points and eight rebounds.
-Memphis has won five of its past eight games, including two of three on the current trip.
+The Grizzlies shot 54 percent from the field and made 18 3-pointers.

+“It’s a team that’s going to come out and compete, play unselfish and together,” Morant said.
+“We all have one goal, same mindset.”

 The Grizzlies were coming off one of their most impressive wins of the season after beating the Clippers 140-114 on Saturday.
 They jumped ahead again one day later, leading the Suns 62-57 at halftime behind 20 points from Valanciunas.
 He made 8 of 9 shots in the first half, including 3 of 4 from 3-point range.